alexs2112/University-Notes/2023-Winter/ARKY205/07 - The African Exodus.md

 ### End of an Era
  - 1.4 mya, hominin radiation was over
 	 - Australopithecus, Kenyanthropus, Paranthropus were all extinct
-	 - Only Homo eretus remained
+	 - Only Homo erectus remained
  - New process: Hominin colonization, dispersal event where H. erectus left Africa

 ### Radiation vs Dispersal